Stephen Tong: Honors and awards

 In 1992, pastor Philip Teng called him the "Billy Graham of the East" for his large-scale ministries in Southeast Asia.

 In 2007, STEMI published the book God's Fiery Challenge for Our Time: Festschrift in Honor of Stephen Tong, the Founder and the Master Planner of Reformed Evangelical Movement: 50 Year Preaching the Word of God to regard him as "the True Evangelist of this Age" (ISBN 978-9791620314).

 In May 2008, he received an honorary Doctor of Divinity (DD) degree from the Westminster Theological Seminary in Glenside, Pennsylvania.

 In 2011, Westminster Theological Seminary created an endowment for the Stephen Tong Chair of Reformed Theology.
 The professorship was given to Jeffry K. Jue, an associate professor in church history.

+In 2025, Calvin University and Calvin Theological Seminary awarded him The Kuyper Prize, an annual award named after Dutch theologian Abraham Kuyper, which is given to a scholar or community leader whose outstanding contribution to their chosen sphere reflects the ideas and values characteristic of the Neo-Calvinist vision of religious engagement in matters of social, political, and cultural significance in one or more of the ‘spheres’ of society.